Faces Unveiled: A Gallery of New Portraits from My Sketchbook

 Color Pencil Sketch Portrait of Gamora

 As a fan of Marvel Comics, I was thrilled when Guardians of the Galaxy hit the big screen and became a huge success.
-Gamora, one of the members of the Guardians, has become an even more well-known and popular character because of the movie.
+Gamora one of the members of the Guardians has become a popular character because of the movie.

 Capturing the Intensity: A Color Pencil Sketch of Jean Grey